 - In feasibility, recommendation, and evaluation reports, photographs are often used.
 For example, if you are recommending a photocopier, you might want to include photos of the leading contenders.

 - Labels—Just about any illustration should contain labels—words and phrases—with pointers to the parts of the things being depicted.
+(See simple graphics tasks for creating text boxes for labels and other graphics tasks.)

 - Keys—If the illustration has certain shadings, colors, line styles, or other such details that have a special meaning in the illustration, these should be indicated in a key—an area in an unused corner of the illustration that deciphers their meaning.